 - Previous vaginal delivery that weakened the pelvic floor or damaged the nerves around the bladder

 - Previous pelvic surgery, such as a C-section, that damaged the nerves and tissues around the bladder

 - Gestational diabetes, which can affect your nerve function

 In the early weeks of pregnancy, you may pee more frequently because your growing uterus is still situated within the pelvis and competes for space with the bladder.
 As the uterus rises into the abdomen after the 12th week, you’ll notice you have to go less frequently.
-But don’t get too comfortable – during the last weeks of pregnancy, as your baby gets in position for birth, his or her head may be pushing directly onto your bladder, making it harder for you to reliably hold in urine.
+But don’t get too comfortable – during the last weeks of pregnancy, as your baby gets into position for birth, his or her head may be pushing directly onto your bladder, making it harder for you to reliably hold in urine.

-Just because pregnancy incontinence is normal doesn’t mean that you need to be uncomfortable.
+Just because pregnancy incontinence is normal, doesn’t mean that you need to be uncomfortable.
 There are a number of tips and tricks that can help to minimise the severity of your symptoms and assist postpartum recovery.

 - Pelvic floor exercises